Cintiq 13HD Review: quality tablet gives you choice of pen or multitouch too

 The rocker ring and four express keys give you a convenient way to program shortcuts.
 The default ones are pretty good.
 You can use these keys to bring up an on-screen radial menu with further options.
 Personally I use the keyboard shortcuts since I’m used to them.
 Resizing a brush using the express keys requires several clicks, it can sometimes be simpler to use the commands in your art program.

-At around a grand, it’s pricey, but Cintiqs have held their resale value quite well so far, and they last for years.
+At around a grand, it’s pricey, but Cintiqs’ resale value holds quite well so far, and the tablets last for years.
 The 13HD is comparable in price to to a tablet PC such as the Surface Pro.
 You get more screen real estate with the 13HD, but of course you need to attach it to a separate computer.

 CONSUMER REVIEWS AND RATINGS